Siege of Seringapatam (1799): Death of Tipu

 The column that rounded the northwest corner of the outer wall was immediately involved in a serious fight with a group of Mysorean warriors under a fat officer, which defended every traverse.
 The officer was observed to be discharging hunting weapons loaded and passed to him by servants.
 After the fall of the city, in the gathering dusk, some of the British officers went to look for the body of Tipu Sultan.
 He was identified as the fat officer who had fired hunting weapons at the attackers, and his body was found in a choked tunnel-like passage near the Water Gate.

 Benjamin Sydenham described the body as:

 wounded a little above the right ear, and the ball lodged in the left cheek, he had also three wounds in the body, he was in stature about 5 ft 8 in and not very fair, he was rather corpulent, had a short neck and high shoulders, but his wrists and ankles were small and delicate.

 He had large full eyes, with small arched eyebrows and very small whiskers.
 His appearance denoted him to be above the Common Stamp.

 And his countenance expressed a mixture of haughtiness and resolution.
 He was dressed in a fine white linen jacket, chintz drawers, a crimson cloth round his waist with a red silk belt and pouch across his body and head.

 He had lost his turban and there were no weapons of defence about him.

+Aftermath

+The French contingent had all but surrendered once the battle was over, the rest were holed up in the palace, and even amidst the chaos that followed, they were spared from being killed, given their uniforms and ethnicity.
+As they were commissioned by the government of France they were to be either sent to England or back to France.
+Chapuis ended up spending two years in a Prison hulk off Portsmouth.